Contrast-Security-OSS/docs/content/user/servers/OutputtoSyslog.md

 <a href="assets/images/SyslogConfigureOutput.png" rel="lightbox" title="Configure Output to Syslog"><img class="thumbnail" src="assets/images/SyslogConfigureOutput.png"/></a>

 * If Syslog defaults have been set in **Organization Settings**, those values are prepopulated here.
-* If you change the organization default values, a link to restore them appears.
-* If there is no organization default, fields are either blank or default to the first selection of dropdown menu.
-* If there is a previous configuration other than the organization default, those values are saved and shown with the option to restore the organization defaults.
 * If no organization default exists, there is a checkbox to set the current configuration as the default.
 (This option is only available to Organization Administrators.)

 When Syslog output is enabled on a server, the shield icon next to the server name is updated to include a blue arrow.
 Hovering over this icon produces a tooltip with the output location of Protection events.